 \vsp

 \begin{question} Does there exist a finitely-generated group of germs at the origin of homeomorphisms of the plane having no realization as a group of homeomorphisms of the plane~? \end{question}

 \vsp

-Notice that the results and techniques of \cite{calegari-circular} show that such a group cannot arise as a group of germs of $C^1$ diffeomorphisms.
-We should point out, however, that imposing regularity conditions for a group action may lead to very serious algebraic restrictions; see \cite{yo} for a general panorama on this topic (see also \cite{BMNR,cale,tst}, as well as \cite{Cal-Rolf} for examples of a related nature).
+Note that the results and techniques of \cite{calegari-circular} show that such a group cannot arise as a group of germs of $C^1$ diffeomorphisms.
+However, imposing such a regularity condition for a group action may lead to very serious algebraic restrictions (see \cite{yo} for a general panorama on this topic, \cite{BMNR,cale,tst} for later developments, and \cite{Cal-Rolf} for examples of a related nature).
 We will come back to this point in \S \ref{s: Lipschitz conjugation}